 Obstetricians and gynecologists are responsible for a woman’s reproductive health as well as the health of the unborn child carried by their pregnant patients.
 OB/GYNs are responsible for the care of the baby from the time it is in the womb until delivery.
-It is estimated that more than 50% of obstetricians and gynecologists will face at least one malpractice lawsuit during their professional careers.
+What a baby is harmed, the injuries can be catastrophic.
+More than 50% of obstetricians and gynecologists will face at least one malpractice lawsuit during their professional careers.

 There is a difference between medical malpractice and medical maloccurrence.
 Medical malocurrence is an adverse outcome unrelated to the quality of care delivered (i.e., unavoidable risks, unpredictable complications, and informed choices made with the consent of the patient, but in hindsight may not have been appropriate).
-Medical malpractice involves demonstrated negligence where the doctor made choices that an reasonably prudent doctor in the same situation would not make.
+Medical malpractice involves demonstrated negligence where the doctor made choices that a reasonably prudent doctor in the same situation would not make.

 Let's get more specific.
 Frequent mistakes made by OB/GYNs that result in injuries and obstetric malpractice litigation include:

 - Negligence during labor and delivery